 The following questions are intended to define the scope of information sharing/receiving/transmitting within VA.
-NOTE: Question 5 on Privacy Threshold Analysis should be used to answer this question.

 4.1 With which internal organizations is information shared/received/transmitted?
 What information is shared/received/transmitted, and for what purpose?
 How is the information transmitted?